MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 - Click **Save & Close**.
 This will create the Visit and you should be able to see it on the Active Visits View.

-- Change view to **Today’s Visits**.
+- Change view to **Today’s Visits** by using th drop down next to **Active Visits**.
 You should no longer see the new visit in the view, since it is scheduled for tomorrow.

 4. You may add more test records.